FieldLevel/fieldlevel-da-take-home/README.md

 In particular they are concerned that unengaged users do not open or click on emails and because of this, efforts to re-engage users that focus on email will not be effective.
 Explore the data, visualizing the relationship between emails sent and user activity both in login and activity count.
 Write a paragraph to support or argue against the product managers concern.
-Use statistical methods support your conclusion but balance that with plain language that non-technical users can understand.
+Use statistical methods support your conclusion but balance that with plain language that non-technical users can understand.'

+### Submission
+Once you have completed the exercise, commit your changes to your github repo.
+Email Jordan (jthomas@fieldlevel.com) to request a review.